jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![On the Verification prompt, the \"We need to verify you\'re a human\" message displays.
 Under that is a phone number field, and a Verify via SMS button.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image269.png "Verification prompt")

-3. Give your a project a name.
+3. Give your project a name.

     ![Screenshot of Twilio project name screen.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/twilio-project-name.png "Twilio Project Name Screen")